Cuvette Centrale: Climate change

-Even in the absence of local disturbance from these activities, this area is the most vulnerable store of tropical peat carbon in the world, as its climate is already much drier than that of the other tropical peatlands in the Southeast Asia and the Amazon Rainforest.
-Moreover, additional 2022 research indicated that the geologically recent conditions between 7,500 years ago and 2,000 years ago were already dry enough to cause substantial peat release from this area, and suggested that we are likely to recreate these conditions in the near future under continued climate change.
-In this case, Cuvette Centrale would act as one of the tipping points in the climate system: for now, not enough research exists to describe when exactly it could be committed to tipping.
+Even in the absence of local disturbance from these activities, this area is the most vulnerable store of tropical peat carbon in the world, as its climate is already much drier than that of the other tropical peatlands in the Southeast Asia and the Amazon rainforest.
+A 2022 study suggests that the geologically recent conditions between 7,500 years ago and 2,000 years ago were already dry enough to cause substantial peat release from this area, and that these conditions are likely to recur in the near future under continued climate change.
+In this case, Cuvette Centrale would act as one of the tipping points in the climate system at some yet unknown time.